-Hannah Holt is a children’s author.
-Her books, The Diamond & The Boy (2018, Balzer+Bray) and A Father’s Love (2019, Philomel) weave together her love of science and language.
-She lives in Oregon with her husband, four children, and a cat.
+Hannah Holt is a children’s author with an engineering degree.
+Her books, The Diamond & The Boy (2018, Balzer+Bray) and A Father’s Love (2019, Philomel) weave together her love of language and science.
+She lives in Oregon with her husband, four children, and a very patient cat named Zephyr.
 She and her family enjoy reading, hiking, and eating chocolate chip cookies.

 As a child, Hannah loved building towers and staring at the night sky.
 When she wasn’t stargazing or constructing elaborate block cities, she frequently had her nose in a book.
 Sometimes her mother gently scolded her to, “stop reading and do your homework.”